The translation of this document is outdated.

 parties to whom they are addressed are able to access them.

-service recipient with the possibility to detect and correct
+recipients with the possibility to detect and correct information

 (3) The requirements specified in Paragraph two of this